Maximize scalability and more with Neon's instant read replicas

 - Scalability: With no data replication required, you can create read replicas almost instantly, providing fast and seamless scalability.
 You can also scale read replica compute resources the same way you scale read-write compute resources.

 - Instant availability.
 With an architecture that separates storage and compute, you can allow read-replicas to scale to zero when not in use without introducing lag.
-When a read replica starts up, it is instantly up to date with your read-write primary.
-You do not have to wait for updates.
+When a read replica starts up, it is up to date with your read-write primary almost instantly.

 Get started with read replicas

-The first step to leveraging Neon's read replica feature is to sign up for Neon's Pro plan.
+The first step to leveraging Neon's read replica feature is to sign up for a paid plan.
 After subscribing, you will be able to create and configure read replicas.
 To get started, refer to the Working with read replicas guide.